Fluctuation of the Largest Eigenvalue of a Kernel Matrix with application in Graphon-based Random Graphs: Main Results

 where

 and $\{Z_\lambda: \lambda\in \sigma(\sfK)\}$ are generated independently from the standard normal distribution. \end{enumerate} \end{theorem}

-Notice that the above Theorem holds true whenever the kernel $\sfK$ satisfies Assumption \ref{assmp:assumptionkernel} and the matrix $\sfKmat_n$ has zero as it's diagonal elements.
+\cblue Under the assumption $\|\mathsf{K}\|_{\infty} \le 1$, it can be easily seen that the infinite series in \eqref{e:zeta} converges in the $L^2$ sense. \cblack Notice that the above Theorem holds true whenever the kernel $\sfK$ satisfies Assumption \ref{assmp:assumptionkernel} and the matrix $\sfKmat_n$ has zero as the diagonal elements.
 The result can be easily modified whenever the diagonal entries are given by $\sfK(U_i, U_i)$ for all $1\leq i\leq n$.

-\begin{corollary} Adopt Assumption \ref{assmp:assumptionkernel}, and consider the kernel matrix $\sfKmat_n = (K(U_i,U_j))_{i,j=1}^n$.
-Then for the largest eigenvalue $\lambda_1(\sfKmat_n)$,
+\begin{corollary} Adopt Assumption \ref{assmp:assumptionkernel}, and consider the kernel matrix Then for the largest eigenvalue $\lambda_1(\sfKmat_n)$,

-\begin{enumerate} \item If $\sfK$ is not degenerate, namely $\phi_1$ is not a constant function, then
+\begin{enumerate} \item If $\sfK$ is not degenerate, namely $\phi_{1,\sfK}$ is not a constant function, then

-where $U{\sim}\emph{Unif}[0,1]$. \item If $\sfK$ is degenerate, namely $\phi_1$ is a constant function and $\sum_{\lambda\in \sigma(\sfK)}|\lambda|<\infty$, then
+where $U{\sim}\emph{Unif}[0,1]$. \item If $\sfK$ is degenerate, namely $\phi_{1,\sfK}$ is a constant function and $\sum_{\lambda\in \sigma(\sfK)}|\lambda|<\infty$, then

 where $\{Z_\lambda: \lambda\in \sigma(\sfK)\}$ are generated independently from the standard normal distribution. \end{enumerate} \end{corollary} In contrast to Theorem \ref{t:main1}(2) the additional assumption on summability of eigenvalues of the operator $\sfK$ in Corollary \ref{cor:diag}(2) is needed to ensure existence of the asymptotic distribution.